Blaisorblade/dot-iris/README.md

 Mechanization accompanying the paper "Scala Step-by-Step: Soundness for DOT with Step-Indexed Logical Relations in Iris".

-The mapping between the paper and this mechanization is described in [correspondence.md](correspondence.md).
+The mapping between the paper and this mechanization, together with the layout of the codebase, is described in [correspondence.md](correspondence.md).

 ## Compiling the Proof the first time